 Strategic Account Management, or SAM, is all about the relationships you build with company customers or partners.
-But even with that idea in mind, building strong relationships worth the time and effort isn’t always easy.
+But even with that idea in mind, building strong relationships worth the time and effort isn’t always an easy process.
 If you don’t have a clear pathway to strengthening and maintaining those connections, your company relationships could be suffering.
+Finely tuned communication and negotiations skills, trusting relationships forged over time, and regular reassessments all contribute to an effective plan.
+You may want to learn more about our negotiations skills training program.

-A proper strategic account management plan can help you stay on track and ensure you’re giving each customer and partner the proper amount of attention.
-This step by step guide can help you create a plan that fits your needs and moves your company forward.
+A proper strategic account management plan can help you and your team stay on track and ensure you’re giving each customer and partner the proper amount of attention.
+This step-by-step guide can help you create a plan that fits your needs and moves your company forward.

 The Importance of a Strategic Account Management Plan

-As with just about everything in business, when you have a plan in place you can stay organized more easily and projects, customers, or clients do not feel neglected.
+As with just about everything in business and sales, when you have a plan in place, you can stay organized more easily while ensuring that no projects, customers, or clients are neglected.
 SAM planning works largely the same way.

-Without a plan, you approach your customer relationships without a checklist of bases to cover or things to address.
-This means that things can easily become forgotten, get pushed to the side, and customers or partners will be left feeling like they’ve been ignored.
-But when you have a plan in place, you can ensure you’re giving each customer, client, or partner the appropriate amount of attention.
+Without a strategic account management plan, you approach your customer relationships without a checklist of bases to cover or things to address.
+This means that projects and tasks can easily become forgotten and get pushed to the side, while customers and partners are left feeling like they’ve been ignored.
+But when you have a plan in place, you can ensure you’re nurturing key relationships, giving each customer, client, or partner the appropriate amount of attention.

-If you’re ready to get started on creating your own plan, these steps can help you out.
+If you’re ready to get started on creating your own strategic account management plan, these steps can help you out.
 These ten steps, broken down into three main portions, can get you on track to building stronger relationships.

 Phase 1 – Developing a Portfolio